top of page

 Introduction

 AI has transformed accessibility, particularly through audio and video captioning.
 Live captions are now common across meetings, broadcasts, and digital platforms.
-As a result, an important question is increasingly being asked:
+This raises an important question: If AI can caption speech, can it also detect sign language and generate captions from BSL into English?

 As of 20 December 2025, progress exists — but the answer depends on how the technology is designed, what it is intended to do, and whether it accounts for a core feature of sign language: manual dexterity.